Back to Podcast Guides

 • Call memory: "When did I first sense that this version of me no longer worked?"

-Ben also highlights “wandering in the wild” as a core ritual.
-This does not require a pilgrimage, a sabbatical, or a flight to Bali.
-It can be a park, a tree, a backyard plant, a walk around the block, or a larger natural area if that is available.
-The key is to go without the usual agenda: not steps, not performance, not content capture, not solving your life on command.8
+Ben also highlights "wandering in the wild" as a core ritual.
+This can be a park, a tree, a backyard plant, a walk around the block.
+The key is going without the usual agenda: no step count, no performance, no problem-solving on command.

 A practical wander looks like this: